hallofdreams/hallofdreams.github.io/_posts/2024-07-04-Train-To-Hell-one-shot-rpg.md

 ### The Gunslinger

 Grit: 3
-Soul : 2
+Soul: 2
 Brains: 1

 The Gunslinger is fast as a viper and much more deadly.
 He got his reputation killing men, and for that, his soul is forfeit.
 But he’s got one last bullet in his gun, one last chance to save his soul.
 He’s not much about _thinkin’_ but he’s got that sixth sense you develop when you’ve spilled so much blood that you can smell when someone means you harm.